Addictions or narcissism?

-Yes, there is some connections with narcissists and drug addictions, the narcissist personality disorder is on a spectrum so not all will, as narcissistic people do not truly trust, love, connect or care for others, they have to find other methods to self soothe their own deeply hidden traumas, if they can not turn inwards to heal, if they cannot admit fault and if they can not turn to others for actual support as they believe they are above all other’s.
-So being truly vulnerable and open to you would damage their already damaged self-esteem, ego, superiority and pride, they might play the victim card, this is only temporary though to meet a need of their own, the truth might come from their mouths, but it never lasts, as they use all others and don’t see themselves as the problem, they are incapable of genuinely admitting fault and taking any responsibility for their own actions.
+Yes, there is some connections with narcissists and drug addictions, the narcissist personality disorder is on a spectrum.
+Hence, not all will use drugs, as narcissistic people do not truly trust, love, connect or care for others, they have to find other methods to self soothe their own deeply hidden traumas if they can not turn inwards to heal, if they cannot admit fault and if they can not turn to others for actual support as they believe they are above all others.
+So being truly vulnerable and open to you would damage their already damaged self-esteem, ego, superiority and pride, they might play the victim card, this is only temporary though to meet a need of their own, the truth might come from their mouths.
+Still, it never lasts, as they use all others and don’t see themselves as the problem, they are incapable of genuinely admitting fault and taking any responsibility for their own actions.
 So they soothe themselves with things like alcohol, with drugs, with narcissism, with power and control, with gambling and sex,

 Narcissists and alcohol.

 Narcissism.
 Difficulty in accepting their own actions, behaviours towards the mistakes they make, they have false realities about themselves, others and life.
 They do not care for what their manipulative behaviour does to others, and they believe within themselves that their version of reality is correct.

 Alcoholism is a progressive brain disease that causes people to have a chemical and psychological addiction or reliance or imbalance to alcohol.
 Causing trouble for the alcoholic in day to day life, from work to relationships, they then struggle to function without alcohol.

 If someone has narcissism or alcoholism, they find it challenging to maintain healthy relationships and are similar in traits as both cause manipulation, arrogance and a lack of empathy.